ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 .. math:: \langle\omega\rangle

 is called the *recoil moment*.
-A number of ‘recipes' has been suggested to correct classical dynamic structure factors for detailed balance and to describe recoil effects in an approximate way.
+A number of 'recipes' has been suggested to correct classical dynamic structure factors for detailed balance and to describe recoil effects in an approximate way.
 The most popular one has been suggested by Schofield [`17 <#SignetBibliographie_017>`__]